hashier/idleSound/README.md

 Download
 ========

-You can download an pre build .app [here](https://github.com/hashier/idleSound/releases/download/build-0024/idleSound.app.zip), or get the source from github and build it yourself.
+You can download a pre build .app [here](https://github.com/hashier/idleSound/releases/download/build-0024/idleSound.app.zip), or get the source from github and build it yourself.

+Older releases can be found [here](https://github.com/hashier/idleSound/releases).

 Screen Shot